bratzwitch/pipex/README.md

-./pipex infile "shell command" "shell command" outfile It will create outfile with result of you commands Behavior of this like infile "shellcommand | shellcommand" outfile
+./pipex infile "shell command" "shell command" outfile It will create outfile with result of you commands Behavior of this like
+"infile shellcommand | shellcommand" outfile